kieran-lockyer/mern-server/README.md

 ## Instructions on how to setup, configure, deploy and use your App:
 ### Requirements:
-Git
+  - Git
-Node.js
+  - Node.js

 ### Client:
-From a bash CLI, git clone the front end repo (Front end: https://github.com/gfrancis13/mern-client).
+  - From a bash CLI, git clone the front end repo (Front end: https://github.com/gfrancis13/mern-client).
-Run ‘npm install’ or ‘yarn install’
+  - Run ‘npm install’ or ‘yarn install’
-Run ‘npm start’ or ‘yarn start’ to start the client on port 3000
+  - Run ‘npm start’ or ‘yarn start’ to start the client on port 3000

 ### Server:
-From a bash CLI, git clone the back end repo (Back end: https://github.com/kieran-lockyer/mern-server) Run ‘npm install’ or ‘yarn install’
+  - From a bash CLI, git clone the back end repo (Back end: https://github.com/kieran-lockyer/mern-server)
+  - Run ‘npm install’ or ‘yarn install’
-Create a .env file in the root directory, with variables MLAB_USER and MLAB_PASS set to your MLAB database username and password.
+  - Create a .env file in the root directory, with variables MLAB_USER and MLAB_PASS set to your MLAB database username and password.
-Change the database url within /db/index.js to your specific MLAB url.
+  - Change the database url within /db/index.js to your specific MLAB url.
-If you are not using MLAB, configure /db/index.js as instructed by your database host instructions, and change the .env variables as required.
+  - If you are not using MLAB, configure /db/index.js as instructed by your database host instructions, and change the .env variables as required.
-Run nodemon to start the server on port 3001
+  - Run nodemon to start the server on port 3001

 ### Deploying:
 #### Deploying with heroku:
-From a bash CLI, run git remote add with the name and link to your chosen deployment platform.
+  - From a bash CLI, run git remote add with the name 'heroku' and link to your chosen deployment platform.
-Run ‘git push “host” master’ to deploy.
+  - Run ‘git push heroku master’ to deploy.
 #### Deploying with Netlify:
-We used Netlify which allows github to link up allowing automatic deployment when a working project is pushed to github project master.
+  - We used Netlify to deploy our front end client which allows github to link up allowing automatic deployment when a working project is pushed to github project master.
-To implement deployment to Netlify we recommend following this guide. https://www.netlify.com/docs/
+  - To implement deployment to Netlify we recommend following this guide. https://www.netlify.com/docs/

 ## Technology stack:
 For the technology stack on this project we will be using an assortment of front and back end technologies.
-React/Redux
+  - React/Redux
-Express/Node.js
+  - Express/Node.js
-MongoDB
+  - MongoDB
-Typescript
+  - Typescript
-SCSS
+  - SCSS

 ### MongoDB
 We’re using MongoDB to create and store Tag and Photo models, with MLAB integrated as our database host.
 We are using mongoose to handle the Schemas and querying the database, and mongoose-paginate-v2 to return paginated data.